 The essay “Of Ambition” can be used as evidence to prove the worldly wisdom of Sir Francis Bacon.
 It is full of advice; it covers every profession and department of Bacon’s era.
-The author has advised every person either he is a king, prince or a common man.
+The author has advised every person whether he is a king, prince or a common man.
 The essay is less about ambitions but more about ambitious persons.
-However, as usual, the author shows both sides of the picture; he talks about negative as well as positive qualities of ambitious people.
+However, as usual, the author shows both sides of the picture; he talks about the negative as well as positive qualities of ambitious people.
 He also talks about their different types; some of them are harmful, whereas others are useful.
-Likewise, different kinds of ambitions have been mentioned and fully explained in this essay; if ambitions are harmful then what are their impacts; if they are useful, then how these ambitions can help a person in this world.
+Likewise, different kinds of ambitions have been mentioned and fully explained in this essay; if ambitions are harmful then what are their impacts; if they are useful, then how these ambitions can help a person in this world?

 Furthermore, readers hardly find any essay of Bacon in which he has not mentioned any example from Ancient Romans; Of Ambition is also not different from other essays of Sir Francis Bacon in this regard.
 Let us see what he further says about ambitions and ambitious persons.

 The author starts his essay with the definition of ambition; using a simile, he says, “Ambition is like choler”; “choler” is a physiological word.
-It was believed that there were four humours in the human mind; one of them was choler; if something wrong happened to choler, a person became wild.
+It was believed that there were four touches of humour in the human mind; one of them was choler; if something wrong happened to the choler, a person became wild.
 Sir Francis Bacon actually wants to say that ambition is the worst kind of disease; ambitious persons, like choler, become mad if something wrong happens to them; he elucidates it further; “if they [ambitious people] be checked in their desires, they become secretly discontent”.
 According to Bacon, ambitious people feel happiness in seeing others falling from prosperity to adversity; seeing people in adverse circumstances is their desire.
-Bacon then suggests princes and kings, not to employee ambitious people at any cost.
+Bacon then suggests princes and kings, do not employ ambitious people at any cost.
 However, if they are helpless and have no other choice then they should not check their progress as a precaution.

 Sir Francis Bacon is not in favour of negative ambitions nor does he consider it wise to hire ambitious people.
 Nevertheless, there are some critical situations when a king or prince can get their services; they can serve better in these critical situations.
-For instance, if an ambitious person has good war-skills, he can be used as a general.
+For instance, if an ambitious person has good war skills, he can be used as a general.
 It is because his advantage is greater than his disadvantage.
 The ambitious person also does not care about himself but about his ambitions.
 In order to achieve his goals, he can sacrifice his life; therefore, the job of a shield, in unsafe situations, best suits him.
-There is another last duty, which an ambitious person can fulfill; “pulling down the greatness of any subject that overtops”, mentions Bacon.
+There is another last duty, which an ambitious person can fulfil; “pulling down the greatness of any subject that overtops”, mentions Bacon.
 Thus, the third purpose of ambitious people is to use them as a weapon against powerful persons.

 Sir Francis Bacon in “Of Ambition”, quotes an example of Tiberius, Macro, and Sejanus in these words: